basnayak-hub/tcga-data-nf/readme.md

 #### Testing: testDownload

-Download testing can be done by specifying the `--profile testDownload` parameter.
+Download testing can be done by specifying the `-profile testDownload` parameter.

 The data to be downloaded is specified in the `testdata/download_json.json` file.